thedropbears/git-tutorial/README.md

 You should always work on a branch, and not on main. main is where we go when we have finished.

-But first we check that main is up to date with our local copy (): git pull origin main
+But first we check that our local copy is up to date with main (origin): git pull origin main
 That tells git to get all the changes from the remote 'origin' and the branch 'main' on that remote.
 In this case "git pull" would also suffice as by default it has the parameters "origin" and "main", however, once you have branched this will be replaced with "origin" and "branch_name"